 <<< FIRE CEREMONY : to honor and let go >>>

-I do one of these every new and full moon as a way to work with your blockages.
+I do one of these every new and full moon as a way to acknowledge and release my blockages.
 To do ceremony is to honor.
 To put something in the fire is to let it go.

 ITEMS NEEDED: (1) a fire and (2) something to burn.
 The fire can be as simple as a candle in a bowl or pot.
 You can burn leaves or sticks or dried flower petals.
 You can burn little pieces of paper with writing on them.
 It doesn’t matter.